marvinlinn/eag-documentation/index.md

 While there are numerous ways you can format the pages, a template is provided.
 Feel free to copy this template and/or other pages in order to appropriately format process manuals and procedures.

-I highly reccomend taking advantage of [Just the Docs' Docuumentation](https://just-the-docs.com/) to configure your page.
+I highly recommend taking advantage of [Just the Docs' Docuumentation](https://just-the-docs.com/) to configure your page.
 There are a variety of formatting and tools that can be used to create effective procedures and documentation!

 ### Updating Procedures